Hinxton

 Hinxton is a village in South Cambridgeshire, England.

 The River Cam runs through the village, as does the Cambridge to Liverpool Street railway, though the village has no station.
 Hinxton parish's southern boundaries form the border between Cambridgeshire and Essex.
 The village is 5 mi north-west of Saffron Walden and 9 mi south of Cambridge.
 The 2001 population was 315.

 Hinxton is the home of the Wellcome Genome Campus, which includes the Wellcome Sanger Institute and the European Bioinformatics Institute.

 History

 The name Hinxton is a contraction of Hengestestun, "the town of Hengest".

 The village of Hinxton is listed in the Domesday Book of 1086 as Hestitona, as Hyngeston in the Ely Registers of 1341 and Hengestone in the Ramsey Chartulary.
 Its parish church is the medieval St Mary and St John Church.

+WWII

+From 1940, MI5 had its 'Home for the Incurables' at a house in the village, possibly Hinxton Grange, where German agents, that could not be fully trusted, were sent; previously this centre was at Addlestone in Surrey.
+German agents that did not cooperate at all were mostly executed, in weeks, although MI5 did not execute agents in haste.
+Execution was partly required to merely give some credible reasons, for the German intelligence services, as to why all of the German parachuted agents had quickly disappeared, without giving suspicion to the widespread betrayal that had taken place.

 Hinxton Hall

 Hinxton Hall, set on an estate of 95 acre on the banks of the River Cam, is a Grade II* red-brick building built in the eighteenth century.
 It is currently used as a meetings venue, hosting the engagement and learning programmes of Wellcome Connecting Science.